oils-for-unix/oils/doc/syntax-feelings.md

 ## Spaces Around `=` ?

-In Oil, *your own* variables look like this:
+In YSH, *your own* variables look like this:

     const x = 42
     var s = 'foo'